Efpophis/EfpophisHacks/README.md

 Do whatever the f*ck you want.
 I kanged most of this stuff and modified it to suit my needs, anyway, so why should I say someone else can't do the same?
 I don't care if you give me credit, but it would be good if you gave the devs who I've kanged from some credit.

 Above all, I hope this proves useful to you.

+To install:

+1. git clone (this repository's url)
+2. git archive -o efpophis_hacks.zip
+3. Flash in TWRP (other recoveries are probably ok, too, but I haven't used them in a long time).
+4. Enjoy!